Thursday afternoon, 17 July 1997

 Saturday night, 15 November 2003, PM

-GM: Celia’s mom comes through with the concealer and sparkly top, which her dad doesn’t seem to mind after the months-long period without.
+GM: Celia’s mom comes through with the concealer and sparkly top.
+Her dad doesn’t seem to mind after the months-long period without.
 He also wins re-election.
 Life is good in the Flores household.
 Celia’s dad doesn’t spank her again and loves her very much too.

 Celia is 14 when another very important election comes up: Senate district 9.
-Her dad campaigns fiercely and is often away with her mom on the campaign trail (such as it is in the 11-mile or so long district).
-It’s neat, being on her own, although Celia’s dad is so busy come the campaign’s final days that the Flores children all spend multi-day sleepovers at friends’ houses.
-There can be absolutely no distractions.
+Her dad is often away with her mom on the campaign trail (such as it is in the 11-mile or so long district).
+It’s neat, being on her own.
+Celia’s dad is so busy come the campaign’s final days that the Flores children all spend multi-day sleepovers with friends.
+There can be no distractions.